rob-solana/locktower/README.md

 ### Rollback

-Before a vote is pushed to the stack, all the votes leading up to vote with a lower lock time then the new vote are purged.
+Before a vote is pushed to the stack, all the votes leading up to vote with a lower lock time than the new vote are purged.
 After rollback lockouts are not doubled until the node catches up to the rollback height of votes.

 For example, a vote stack with the following state:
 ```